lindaprotocol/documentation-en/docs/api/http.md

 #### wallet/unfreezebalancev2

-Description: Unstakes TRX staked via the Stake 2.0 mechanism.
-This releases the corresponding amount of Bandwidth or Energy and reclaims the equivalent amount of TRON Power (TP).
+Description: Unstakes LIND staked via the Stake 2.0 mechanism.
+This releases the corresponding amount of Bandwidth or Energy and reclaims the equivalent amount of LINDA Power (LP).
 ```
 curl -X POST http://127.0.0.1:8090/wallet/unfreezebalancev2 -d
 '{